 Discuss the process by which the framework is integrated throughout the organization, assessed and remediated.
 Click or tap here to enter text.

-Discuss the process by which the effectiveness of the framework is assessed and modified.
+Discuss the process by which the effectiveness of the framework and individual models are assessed and modified.
 Click or tap here to enter text.

 Discuss the divisional, operational and cross functional responsibility for governance, consistency and alignment.
 Click or tap here to enter text.

 Discuss the integration of the AI systems in the Own Risk and Solvency Assessment (ORSA) and Enterprise Risk Management (ERM) assessments.
 Click or tap here to enter text.

+Suggested additional question: How does the insurance company assess autonomy, reversibility, and reporting impact risk of AI systems?

 Discuss the uses of AI system that: